 Screen System

 The Screen system simulates different dialogs and pause menus in the game.
-For example, when pausing to access the inventory or sell items by talking to a shop keeper.
+For example, when pausing to access the inventory, or when selling items by talking to a shop keeper.

 Most of the time, the simulator can switch between screens automatically depending on the actions, so the effect of this system should be transparent to those who are used to previous versions of the simulator.